-* Fed sees inflation risks with Trump’s fiscal
+* Fed sees inflation risks with Trump’s fiscal stimulus-minutes

 * Analysts view Fed minutes as less hawkish (Adds comment, updates prices)

 By Gertrude Chavez-Dreyfuss